scriptin/effective-input-slides/slides.md

 ## Closing thoughts

-- Input should be your priority
+- Input should be your priority:
-  - especially when you start
+  - especially when you start.
-  - throughout your journey
+  - throughout your journey.
 - It has limitations:
-  - to get good at speaking and writing, you'll have to practice those
+  - to get good at speaking and writing, you'll have to practice those.

 ---